Deep Polynomial Chaos Expansion: CIRCUITS

-\paragraph{Input node} The \emph{input node} or \emph{leaf node} encodes an integrable parameterized function over input variables $\X_c \subseteq \X$.
-While the input node in probabilistic circuits encodes a probability distribution, in the case of DeepPCE it encodes a PCE, which we denote as $g$.
-Recalling Section \ref{sec:background}, a PCE over scope $\X_c$ has the form
+A \emph{input node} $c$ encodes an integrable parameterized function over input variables $\X_c \subseteq \X$.
+While a input node in probabilistic circuits encodes a probability distribution, in the case of DeepPCE it encodes a PCE, which we denote as $g$.
+Recalling \cref{sec:polynomial_chaos}, a PCE over scope $\X_c$ has the form